-PHOENIX (AP) - Prosecutors and a Phoenix woman reached a deal Friday that would allow her to avoid prosecution for leaving her two young sons alone in a hot car while she was at a job interview.
+PHOENIX (AP) - A deal with prosecutors would allow a Phoenix woman to avoid prosecution for leaving her two young sons alone in a hot car while she was at a job interview.

 Those include completing parenting and substance abuse treatment programs and establishing education and child care trust funds for her children.

 Authorities arrested Taylor after bystanders in Scottsdale reported seeing her two sons alone in her car in March.
-Taylor told police that she wasn't able to find a baby sitter for the boys, who were 2 years and 6 months old at the time.
-The third child was in school at the time of the incident.
+Taylor told police that she wasn't able to find a baby-sitter.

-Montgomery called the agreement a "just resolution" that holds Taylor accountable while serving the best interests of her family.
+Montgomery calls the agreement a "just resolution" that holds Taylor accountable while serving the best interests of her family.